 When shipping by boat, you have three options for getting your items loaded into the container, getting the container to the port, and, on the destination end, getting your goods from the port to your new home (from least to most expensive):

 - Port to port: You bring your items to the port and load them in a container.
 At the destination, you pick up your goods at the port and bring them to your new home.

 - Drop and fill: The shipper drops off the container at your house, you load it, and they pick it up.
 The reverse happens at the destination.

 - Door to door: The moving company brings and loads the container at your house, then unloads it at your new home, similar to a full-service domestic move.

 Moving household items by air is becoming increasingly popular, despite a much higher price tag than shipping by boat.

-Heavy cardboard boxes are normally used to pack your goods, although some air freight companies will use containers.
-I strongly recommend that you downsize the amount of stuff you move if you're moving by air.
-Leave books with friends or investigate long-term storage options.
-Just include the monthly fees in your moving budget when determining how much it will cost you to move.
+This usually involves packing your items into heavy-duty cardboard boxes, but some air freight companies use dedicated containers.
+Given the high cost of shipping by air, it is strongly recommended that you downsize the amount of stuff you plan to move.
+Leave non-essential items—book are a good example—with friends, or investigate long-term storage options.
+Be sure include the monthly fees in your moving budget when determining how much it will cost you to move.

 If cost—and consequently, limited space—are the clear downsides to air freight, the clear upsides are speed and reliability.
 Planes leave a lot more often and move a lot faster than boats.
 This means you can get your items in a few days on a plane, versus a few weeks (or longer) on a boat.
 As for reliability, plane flights certainly can get delayed by weather and other problems, but these tend to be less of an issue than with sea freight.